wlaur/encomp/README.md

 from encomp.notebook import *
 ```

-This will import commonly used functions and classes
+This will import commonly used functions and classes.
 It also registers the ``%read`` and ``%%write`` Jupyter magics for reading and writing custom objects from and to JSON.

 Some examples: